the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter1.md

 helloWorld.text = 'Bye Bye React';
 ~~~~~~~~

 There are varying opinions about when to use *const* and when to use *let*.
-I would recommend using `const` whenever possible to keep your data structures immutable, so that you need only worry about the values contained in objects and arrays.
+I would recommend using `const` whenever possible to keep your data structures immutable, so you only have to worry about the values contained in objects and arrays.
 Immutability is embraced in the React ecosystem, so `const` should be your default choice when you define a variable, though it’s not just about immutability, but about assigning variables only once.
 It shows the intent of not changing (re-assigning) the variable.

 {title="src/App.js",lang="javascript"}
 ~~~~~~~~